 Osteria Georgi opened last April, and right away, business boomed, thanks in part to the gorgeous outdoor patio.
 Following his Chopped episode airing, diners came in and requested to meet him, including familiar faces from his past such as the father of a former middle school girlfriend and his high school math teacher.

-Even better, Stephanie’s clinical trial results are promising, Jackson says, and her health appears steady.
 “A lot has happened, both amazing and—I don’t know if you call it devastating, but there’s been so much,” Jackson says.
 But being home, cooking for friends, family, and strangers who’ve become friends, has made it easier.
 “We just feel engulfed in this big hug of community,” Jackson says.